KhartesViewer/khartes/README.md

 easy to do, assuming you are in "normal mode".
 Again, move the cursor to the node you are interested in moving; the node will turn cyan.
-(Notice that the node will be drawn in cyan wherever it is visible;
+(Notice that the node will be drawn in cyan in all the data windows where it is visible;
 this is often a handy way of keeping track of which node is which in the different views).

 Once the node has turned cyan, there are a couple of ways to move it.

 If you are
-working in a data slice, you can now press the left mouse button, hold it down, and drag the node to where you want it.
-Be aware that you cannot use the mouse to drag nodes in the fragment view (this is to prevent accidents).
+working in a Data Slice, you can now press the left mouse button, hold it down, and drag the node to where you want it.
+Be aware that you cannot use the mouse to drag nodes in the Fragment View (this is to prevent accidents).

 If you need more precision, you can use the arrow keys (or `a`, `s`, `w`, and `d`)